Thermodynamics of relativistic quantum fields confined in cavities: Abstract

 \section{Abstract}

-We investigate the quantum thermodynamical properties of localised relativistic quantum fields that can be used as quantum thermal machines.
-We study the efficiency and power of energy transfer between the classical degrees of freedom, such as the energy input due to motion or to an impinging gravitational wave, and the excitations of the confined quantum field.
+We investigate the quantum thermodynamical properties of localised relativistic quantum fields, and how they can be used as quantum thermal machines.
+We study the efficiency and power of energy transfer between the classical \textit{gravitational} degrees of freedom, such as the energy input due to the motion of boundaries or an impinging gravitational wave, and the excitations of a confined quantum field.
 We find that the efficiency of energy transfer depends dramatically on the input initial state of the system.
-Furthermore, we investigate the ability to extract the energy and to store it in a \textit{battery}.
-This process is inefficient in optical cavities but is significantly enhanced when employing trapped Bose Einstein Condensates.
-Finally, we apply our techniques to a setup where an impinging gravitational wave excites the phononic modes of a Bose Einstein Condensate.
-We find that, in this case, the amount of energy transfer to the phonons increases with time and approaches unity for low temperatures.
-These results suggest that, in the future, it might be possible to explore ways to exploit relativistic phenomena to harvest energy.
+Furthermore, we investigate the ability of the system to extract energy from a gravitational wave and store it in a \textit{battery}.
+This process is inefficient in optical cavities but is significantly enhanced when employing trapped Bose Einstein condensates.
+We also employ standard fluctuation results to obtain the work probability distribution, which allows us to understand how the efficiency is related to the dissipation of work.
+Finally, we apply our techniques to a setup where an impinging gravitational wave excites the phononic modes of a Bose Einstein condensate.
+We find that, in this case, the percentage of energy transferred to the phonons approaches unity after a suitable amount of time. {These results give a quantitative insight into the thermodynamic behaviour of relativistic quantum fields confined in cavities.}